Practicum Counselor Training

 • Application form

-• Letter of Interest explaining how a practicum training experience at Counseling & Psychological Services would benefit your professional and academic goals (500 word maximum).
+• Letter of Interest (maximum 500 words) explaining how a practicum training experience at Counseling & Psychological Services would benefit your professional and academic goals.

 • Current Curriculum Vitae (CV)